arslan38/blink-detection/README.md

-# Blinking Detection Project with OpenCV
+# Blink Detection Project with OpenCV

 This repository contains a solution for blinking detection with landmark detection on OpenCV.
 I uploaded a .rar file because the size of the Landmark module is nearly 100MB.
 The total size of the project is 150MB.